saurabh2059/sem5WebLearn/semantics.md

 # Benifits

     - Accessibility: Screen readers and assistive technologies can  better interepret the content.
-    - SEO optimization: Search engines better understand yout page structure , improving indexing and   ranking
+    - SEO optimization: Search engines better understand your page structure , improving indexing and   ranking
     - Readability: Easier for developers to read and maintain the code.

 # Semantic HTML elements